cdktf/cdktf-provider-okta/docs/idpOidc.go.md

 - *Type:* *string

+The method of making an authorization request.
+It can be set to `HTTP-POST` or `HTTP-REDIRECT`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.0/docs/resources/idp_oidc#authorization_binding IdpOidc#authorization_binding}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.1/docs/resources/idp_oidc#authorization_binding IdpOidc#authorization_binding}

 ---